nicholasadamou/set-me-up/README.md

 The [base16 material-darker theme](http://chriskempson.com/projects/base16/) and the [Nerd Font version of "Fira Code" called "Fura Code"](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) are the two pillars of the theme module.
 For better readability the **light** version of the font will be configured and ligatures will be enabled if possible.

 [base16-manager](https://github.com/AuditeMarlow/base16-manager) is used to apply the theme to shell, `vim` and `fzf`.
-Font and/or theme for Sublime, SpaceVim, IDEA Intellij and iterm2 are applied programmatically by adapting the appropriate configuration files.
+Font and/or theme for Sublime Text, SpaceVim, IDEA Intellij and iterm2 are applied programmatically by adapting the appropriate configuration files.

 In case you are using the [SMU terminal module](#terminal), [Spaceship ZSH prompt](https://github.com/denysdovhan/spaceship-prompt) will be enabled with a [custom configuration](.dotfiles/tag-smu/modules/theme/spaceship.plugin.zsh) that tries to not be in your way.